 McCrory had maintained a consistent lead over Dalton during the race after losing to Governor Bev Perdue by a slim margin in 2008.
 Perdue, the state's first female governor, decided not to seek a second term amid declining popularity.

 The Republican Governors Association noted in a statement on Tuesday that the party would now hold the top job in at least 30 states, the highest number held by either party in 12 years.

 "In the states, Republican governors are providing the type of results-oriented leadership that is absent in Washington, D.C.," said RGA chairman Bob McDonnell, governor of Virginia.

-In Washington state, where Republicans hope that moderate state Attorney General Rob McKenna will become the first GOP governor in 30 years, former Democratic congressman Jay Inslee had opened up a small lead on Tuesday night with about 60 percent of the vote counted.
+In Washington state, where Republicans hope moderate state Attorney General Rob McKenna will become the first Republican governor in 30 years, former Democratic Representative Jay Inslee held a lead of about 2.5 percent on Wednesday with about 60 percent of the vote counted.

 Washington uses mail-in voting exclusively, and final results in the race may not be known for several days.
 Incumbent Governor Christine Gregoire, a Democrat who is retiring after two terms, won by just a handful of votes after multiple recounts and legal battles in 2004.

-In Montana, where two-term Democratic Governor Brian Schweitzer is stepping aside due to term limits, Democratic Attorney General Steve Bullock led Republican Rick Hill, a former congressman, in early returns.
-That race, which Republicans also viewed as a good opportunity for a pick-up, is expected to be very close.
+In Montana, where two-term Democratic Governor Brian Schweitzer is stepping aside due to term limits, Democratic Attorney General Steve Bullock clung to a 49 percent versus 47 percent lead over Republican Rick Hill, a former congressman, with more than 80 percent of the vote counted early Wednesday.
+Republicans had also viewed that race as a good opportunity for a pick-up.

 Elsewhere, incumbent Democratic governors in Missouri, West Virginia, Vermont and Delaware all held onto their seats, as did Republicans in North Dakota and Utah.